 People are freaking out.
 Some are quarantined.
 Public events are being cancelled.
 As I write this on 3-12-20 the NBA has cancelled their season.

-The Houston Livestock and Rodeo has been cancelled as well…and y’all know how much I love a good donkey show.
+The Houston Livestock and Rodeo has been canceled as well…and y’all know how much I love a good donkey show.
 Many donkeys were already clipped and spiffed and ready to go.
 What a mess.

 All kidding aside, people are in panic mode.
 Shame on the media.